 The programme is a double degree programme with studies at a university in one country the first year (entry) and studies at a university in another country the second year (exit).
 The program has an integrated technical content (Technical major) and business content (Innovation & Entrepreneurship – I&E minor).
 The I&E minor is shared between all programs (link).
 An integral part of the second year is a Masters thesis (30 ECTS).

-The structure and content of the technical major is given below.
+The structure and content of the technical major are given below.

 Where can I study If I choose HCID?

 - Mobile and ubiquitous interaction (KTH - Stockholm)